greyhats13/ols_platform/infastructure/gcp/modules/network/vpc/README.md

 # Google Cloud VPC Terraform Module

-This module provisions a Google Cloud VPC and its associated subnetwork, optimized for GKE usage with dedicated IP CIDR ranges for pods and services.
+This module provides Terraform configurations for creating a VPC in Google Cloud Platform (GCP) with the necessary configurations for GKE clusters.
+It sets up a VPC, subnetwork, router, Cloud NAT, and custom routes.

-## Features
+## Overview

-- Creates a VPC in Google Cloud.
+- Creates a VPC in GCP.
-- Provisions a subnetwork within the VPC.
+- Configures a subnetwork within the VPC with CIDR ranges that vary based on the environment (`var.env`).
-- Allows for custom naming based on business unit, environment, service domain, and feature.
+- Sets up a router for the VPC.
-- Configures secondary IP ranges for GKE pods and services.
+- Configures Cloud NAT for the VPC.
+- Creates custom routes to internet gateway for the VPC.

 ## Usage